ahollister/wp-utils.nvim/README.md

 ## Setup
 ---

-To install the commands you'll need to require wp-utils somewhere in your config:
+To install the user commands you'll need to run the setup function in your config:

 ```
-require("wp-utils")
+require("wp-utils").setup()
 ```

-To use a command elsewhere in your lua config you can call them directly from wp-utils.utils:
+To use a command elsewhere in your lua config you can call it as a lua function directly from wp-utils.utils:

 ```
 local is_wp = require("wp-utils.utils").is_wp()